-- K. The following are industry goals that projects should strive for.
+- KJ.
+The Council identifies the following are industry goals that for offshore projects should strive for.
 These are not required standards at this time but are targets project proponents should try to meet where possible to alleviate potential adverse impacts: - 1.
 A goal for the wind farm applicant and operator is to have operational noise from wind turbines average less than or equal to 100 dB re 1 μPa2 in any 1/3 octave band at a range of 100 meters at full power production. - 2.
 The applicant and manufacturer should endeavor to minimize the radiated airborne noise from the wind turbines. - 3.
 A monitoring system including acoustical, optical and other sensors should be established near these facilities to quantify the effects.